• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this recipe, here are a few other fish recipes you may like:
+If you enjoyed this recipe, here is a selection of other fish and seafood recipes you may like:

 Thai fish parcels